 Have you heard the acronym NIL?
 It stands for name, image, and likeness.
-NIL rights are coming to college athletes on July 1, 2021 for the first time ever, and they include all types of publicity rights, which will allow current college athletes to earn money on everything from endorsing products and services, making personal appearances, selling autographs, and creating their own businesses.
+NIL rights came to college athletes on July 1, 2021 for the first time ever, and they include all types of publicity rights, which allow current college athletes to earn money on everything from endorsing products and services, making personal appearances, selling autographs, and creating their own businesses.
 We have been asked by many athletes, agents, athletic departments, and businesses about the best strategies to take advantage of NIL, what the NIL laws and rules are on a state-by-state and school-by-school basis, and to develop NIL legal contracts for clients.
-I am fully confident in my capacity to serve as a NIL lawyer, and it does not hurt that I helped develop the NIL law in the State of Florida, which was the first to have a July 1, 2021 effective date.
+In fact, Heitner Legal was the only law firm named to Sports Business Journal’s first list of NIL Power Players.

 Many inquiries we have received thus far from people looking for a NIL lawyer come from sports agents looking for a NIL-compliant marketing representation agreement.
 With some states passing NIL bills and having them signed into law by their respective governors, while other states remain silent on the subject, agents have become cognizant of the need to best understand the NIL laws across the country, where they exist, and the NIL rules otherwise established in states without NIL laws on the books.
 As a former agent, founder of Sports Agent Blog, and having served as legal counsel for many sports agents for over a decade, I have felt very comfortable assisting in these efforts.